 Community colleges are required to have an independent audit.
-The CEO manages the audit process, but the audit report is to the board.
-It is the board's responsible to understand and accept the audit and ensure that responses are appropriate.
+The Board hires the auditing firm through an open bid process, and usually has a multi-year contract with the firm.
+The CEO manages the audit process, but the annual audit report is to the board.
+It is the board's responsibility to understand and accept the audit and ensure that the district responds appropriately.

-The board chair ensures that the audit report is presented to the board and that the board understands it and directs the CEO to respond appropriately.
-An audit committee may be used.
+Many boards have an audit committee to review the report and make any recommendations for board action.
+The board chair may appoint the committee, ensures that the audit report is presented to the board and that the board understands it and directs the CEO to respond appropriately.